tobeva/tobeva.com/content/about/current/napari/_index.md

 ![Napari Screenshot](napari.jpg)

+Read [my blog post](/blog/2020/08/02/open-source/) on how it has been working on open source as opposed to proprietary commercial software.
-Because the project is open source here are some documents and pull requests that I've done for the project so far:
+Because the project is open source I can link to some documents I and pull requests that I've done for the project so far:

 **Documents:**